Birth control

-Birth control, also known as contraception, anticonception, and fertility control, is the use of methods or devices to prevent unintended pregnancy.
+Birth control, also known as contraception, anticonception, and fertility control, is the use of methods or devices to prevent pregnancy.
 Birth control has been used since ancient times, but effective and safe methods of birth control only became available in the 20th century.
 Planning, making available, and using human birth control is called family planning.
 Some cultures limit or discourage access to birth control because they consider it to be morally, religiously, or politically undesirable.

 The World Health Organization and United States Centers for Disease Control and Prevention provide guidance on the safety of birth control methods among women with specific medical conditions.
 The most effective methods of birth control are sterilization by means of vasectomy in males and tubal ligation in females, intrauterine devices (IUDs), and implantable birth control.
-This is followed by a number of hormone-based methods including oral pills, patches, vaginal rings, and injections.
-Less effective methods include physical barriers such as condoms, diaphragms and birth control sponges and fertility awareness methods.
+This is followed by a number of hormone-based methods including contraceptive pills, patches, vaginal rings, and injections.
+Less effective methods include physical barriers such as condoms, diaphragms and fertility awareness methods.
 The least effective methods are spermicides and withdrawal by the male before ejaculation.
 Sterilization, while highly effective, is not usually reversible; all other methods are reversible, most immediately upon stopping them.
-Safe sex practices, such as with the use of male or female condoms, can also help prevent sexually transmitted infections.
-Other methods of birth control do not protect against sexually transmitted diseases.
+Safe sex practices, such as with the use of condoms or female condoms, can also help prevent sexually transmitted infections.
+Other birth control methods do not protect against sexually transmitted infections.
 Emergency birth control can prevent pregnancy if taken within 72 to 120 hours after unprotected sex.
 Some argue not having sex is also a form of birth control, but abstinence-only sex education may increase teenage pregnancies if offered without birth control education, due to non-compliance.